 - The Platform ingests information provided by third-party sources to allow clients to use such data to target ads.
 To do this, clients and data providers may use ID synching to enable the use of this information through the Platform.

 - AppNexus does not collect, use, or allow its clients to transfer to or use on the Platform, data that, by itself, directly identifies an individual, such as name, address, phone number, email address, or government identifier.
 We also prohibit certain categories of sensitive data from being collected, used, or transferred on the Platform.

-- AppNexus may collect Precise Location Information when, for example, an app makes such information available through the Platform.
+- The Platform may ingest Precise Location Information when, for example, an app makes such information available through the Platform.